Monday, February 26, 2024

 “Hey!”
 He exclaimed.
 “That’s not bad at all.
 When did you learn to make all this stuff?”

 I took a moment to mull over his inquiry.
 “Well, growing up here it was just me, my brother, and mom.
-There was alway a lot to do, so mom assigned us tasks throughout the week.
+There was always a lot to do, so mom assigned us tasks throughout the week.
 One of mine was prepping meals.
 Looking back, her teaching me how to work my way around a kitchen must’ve been more of an effort than her simply throwing a meal together on her own, but eventually I was able to get the hang of it.
 At some point, I ended up making breakfast or dinner three or four days out of the week.
 I kinda started to enjoy it, after some time, and pretty much became the household cook.
 I think I mainly just enjoyed making the meal more than cleaning up after it.”

 “Well, my man, your mom must’ve been one hell of a teacher.
 Because this shit,” he said while helping himself to another finger full of sauce, “Is fucking fire.
 You should be on, like, Iron Chef, or something.”